-To check your driving record, you need to go through your local DMV or state driver’s licensing office.
-You can request a copy of your driving record online, through the mail or in person, and it will cost $2 to $25, depending on the state.
-Checking your driving record can be useful to check for possible errors and find out exactly what points or violations are on your license.
+To check your driving record, you need to go through your local Department of Motor Vehicles or state driver’s licensing office.
+You can request a copy of your driving record online, through the mail or in person, and it will cost $2 to $25, depending on your state of residence.
+Looking up your driving record can be useful to check for possible errors and to find out exactly what points or violations are on your license.

 - Visit your state’s DMV website to view your driving history online.

 - Request a copy of your driving record in the mail.